-THE TAY WATERSHED
+THE JUNCTION CREEK WATERSHED

-- The Tay River Watershed is 850 square kilometres (km) in size and has 46 lakes. - A watershed is an area of land that water flows through or across on its way to a particular water body, like a stream, river, wetland, lake, or coastline.
-It is the land where precipitation like rain falls and flows to a common, watery place. - Did you know the Tay River is approximately 95 km long?
+- The Junction Creek Watershed is 320 square kilometers (km) in size and is 52 km long! - A watershed is an area of land that water flows through or across on its way to a particular water body, like a stream, river, wetland, lake, or coastline.
+It is the land where precipitation like rain - falls and flows to a common, watery place. - Did you know Junction Creek flows through a Provincially Significant Wetland, and drains into Lake Huron?